Updated March 6, 2026

 To make this list, we looked into the banks that most UHNWIs already use.
 Then, we narrowed it down to the most highly-rated banks.

-We also took each bank's credibility into consideration.
+We also considered each bank's credibility.
 Since you'll be putting in a lot of money, we wanted to make sure that the options we provided were secure and reliable—banks you can actually trust.

 Next, we looked at the special perks that each bank provided.
 We considered how these unique benefits could help you not only grow your money more, but made banking more convenient in general.